EDALE SCHOOL BOUNCES BACK TO GOOD

 Edale Primary School is bouncing back from being put in 'special measures' in February 2017.

-We have appointed a new headteacher, Mrs Lees, who recently led Castleton Primary to a 'good' rating by Ofsted We are are very pleased with the changes and progress Mrs Lees has already made during her time with us so far.
+Last year, we appointed a new headteacher, Mrs Lees, who recently led Castleton Primary to a 'good' rating by Ofsted We are are very pleased with the changes and progress Mrs Lees has already made during her time with us so far.

 School Performance Data